 9. What degree will I have when I finish the radiologic technology program?

 When you have completed the radiologic technologist curriculum you will receive a certificate of completion from the radiologic technology program, and, if you have completed the other educational requirements, an Associate Degree in Radiology upon graduation.
 You will be eligible to take the National Board Certifying Exam administered by the American Registry of Radiologic Technologists, and to apply to the State of CA Department of Health Services, Radiologic Health Branch for the CRT certification that allows you to practice radiologic technology in the State of CA. You could also continue your education for a Bachelor in Science in Radiologic Technology (BSRT), if desired.

 10. When and how do I apply to the radiologic technology program?

 The radiologic technology program has one application period per year, October 15 this year through the subsequent March 15 @ 1700 hours.
 20 students will be selected from the annual applicant pool for the subsequent fall semester of the next academic year.
 Applications must be received in the Health Sciences office prior to the application deadline.
 Official transcripts from colleges other than SRJC need to be submitted as a part of the application process if those transcripts have not yet been submitted to Admissions and Records.
+In addition to the official transcripts submitted to admissions and records, we ask that you also submit paper copies of unofficial transcripts for us to use as a part of the admission process.
 If you have course substitutions in place of the SRJC courses required as prerequisites, all of that paperwork and supporting documentation need to be submitted at the time of application if not before.
 Those students not selected for admission will need to re-apply next year to be considered again.
 We do not maintain a waiting list.
 The application is available on the "Applying to the Program" page.
 Please note: Incomplete applications will not be processed.

 11. How are the students selected for admission?